This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - First discovery of a fossil Neanderthal skull (Belgium).

-- George Stephenson’s state-of-the-art Rocket locomotive wins a contest to build locomotives for the Liverpool and Manchester Railway (UK: England).
+- George Stephenson wins a contest to build locomotives for the Liverpool and Manchester Railway with his state-of-the-art Rocket locomotive (UK: England).

 - Ulysses Deriding Polyphemus, a painting by English Romantic artist J.M.W.
 Turner (UK: England).